 9. Top chicken with the crumbled Feta and sliced green olives, put the skillet into the oven, and cook about 10-12 minutes more, or until the Feta is melted and chicken tests at 165F/75C with an instant-read meat thermometer (affiliate link).

 10. We used extra large chicken breasts (about 8 oz. each) to be sure the chicken didn’t get too dry, so if you’re using smaller chicken breasts the cooking time will definitely be less.
-Serve hot and enjoy!

-More Chicken with Greek Flavors:
+More Dinners with Greek Flavors:

 Yield: 6 servings